twobombs/qrackmin/README.md

 :pocl container image adds the generic OpenCL-ICD and is to be used with high memory & CPU count hosts

-Simulate performance and measured results on CPU for high-Qubit (34+) for validation or before GPU cluster deployment
+- Simulate performance and measured results on CPU
+- For validation before GPU cluster deployment

 ---------------